-Sonya Dakar, iconic celebrity aesthetician and founder of her namesake skin care line, agrees.
-To celebrate the 30th anniversary of her Organic Omega Booster, she updated the cult-favorite botanical blend with a new ingredient: frankincense.
+Sonya Dakar, celebrity aesthetician and founder of her namesake skincare line, knows firsthand the benefits of frankincense.
+To celebrate the anniversary of her Organic Omega Booster, she updated the cult-favorite botanical blend with a new ingredient: frankincense.
 “I wanted to take my most prized possession in my range, my liquid gold, and elevate it,” Dakar tells TZR.
 “Frankincense was a natural choice, as it has been used in anointing ceremonies since ancient biblical times.”
 She’s aptly named this limited anniversary edition the Anointing Oil, since “the anointing of royalty is the perfect blend of spirituality, luxury, and something so sacred.”

-In addition to tightening and brightening your skin, frankincense products deliver a dose of aromatherapy: Its scent — an earthy, spiced incense — is said to lower stress levels, calm anxiety, and promote sleep.
-(So these products are the perfect addition to your nighttime skin care routine.)
+In addition to tightening and brightening your skin, frankincense products deliver a dose of aromatherapy.
+Its scent — an earthy, spiced incense — is said to lower stress levels, calm anxiety, and promote sleep which makes it a great choice for evening skin care routines and other before-bed rituals.

-There are a few risks to note.
+However, as is the case with most powerful ingredients, there are a few things of which to beware.
 Essential oils are extremely potent, so if you’re DIYing with pure frankincense (as opposed to using a pre-made product), always dilute it in a carrier oil — like jojoba, coconut, or olive oil — first.
 “All essential oils are best diluted, especially on sensitive skin or on dry or cracked skin,” Panton says, noting the ideal ratio is two drops of essential oil to two tablespoons of carrier oil.
 “Pregnant or nursing women and children should consult their health care provider before using any products with essential oils,” Dakar adds.

-Ahead, 11 ways to anoint your skin with the legendary oil-balancing, blemish-clearing, skin-brightening power of frankincense oil.
+If you’re ready to start exploring frankincense’s benefits first hand, scroll through this selection of top-rated products formulated with the oil.
+Ahead, some of the best ways to anoint your skin with the legendary oil-balancing, blemish-clearing, skin-brightening power of frankincense oil.

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.